sql-kmp/SQL-Toolbox/MSSQL/SQLServerPreInstallationChecklist.md

   Don't forget to check BIOS' power plan settings.

-- [ ] Disable "Allow the computer to turn off this device to save power" on network interface cards:
+- [ ] Disable "Allow the computer to turn off this device to save power" on network interface cards (administrative prompt):

   ```powershell
   $NICs = Get-NetAdapter